 # Software Installation

-Whether you [build-your-own-device-diy](https://docs.trafficmonitor.ai/build-your-own-device-diy "mention") or buy a pre-built unit, these are the instructions to perform a fresh install.
+Whether you [Build Your Own Device (DIY)](/build-your-own-device-diy.md) or buy a pre-built unit, these are the instructions to perform a fresh install.

 ### Preparation